copyright©2025

 We took the train to Waterford, then a bus to Tramore.
 Karolina’s camera clicked endlessly, capturing the wild, uncontainable joy of escape.
 The Irish Sea stretched vast and untamed.
 On Tramore beach, the fair had gone, but it did not matter.
 We wandered along cliffs, waves smashing against jagged rocks below, laughter spilling over the edges of our voices.

-Jack’s gestures were grand, clumsy apologies: gifts, flowers, oversized cards, borrowed money stretched thin.
+Jack’s gestures were often grand, clumsy apologies: gifts, flowers, oversized cards, borrowed money stretched thin.
 The chaos he carried was undeniable, yet even amidst it, there were tiny, fleeting bursts of beauty.
 The tensions never left, though; beneath each romantic gesture lingered a quiet storm, waiting, ever-present.

-Life with Jack was a rollercoaster, not the glossy ride in magazines, but one that plunged into darkness, twisted violently, then soared unexpectedly into sunlight.
+Life with him was a rollercoaster, not the glossy ride in magazines, but one that plunged into darkness, twisted violently, then soared unexpectedly into sunlight.
 Love, fear, joy, freedom, irritation, longing—all mingled, dizzying, exhausting.
 And still, I could not fully let go.
 There was something intoxicating in the chaos, something alive in the turbulence of our shared existence.

 I learned to navigate it cautiously, to treasure fleeting moments of bliss, to brace for inevitable storms.
 Perhaps, in that strange, inexplicable way, it was enough.